mugen609/bigbox-native-res-setup/GameMaze.md

      - Scaling: Use 2×–3× internal resolution selectively when it improves image quality.
 Keep filtering minimal to preserve a faithful low-res look.

    - **Output Resolution**:
-     - Set each emulator to output the native mode you want (e.g., 480p content at 480p), and only use higher output modes when you have a specific reason (compatibility or CRU slot limit reached).
+     - Set each emulator to output the native mode (e.g., 480p content at 480p), and only use higher output modes when you have a specific reason (compatibility with your scaler etc.).
      - For resolutions different from your desktop resolution, use [Res-O-Matic](#res-o-matic-for-custom-resolutions).

 5. **PPSSPP (PSP)**